 - Nordstrom: Love their old fashioned bra fittings and the store is often populated with stylish older retail workers.
 Fun fact: Did you know that most Nordstroms have men serving women in footwear and women serving men?

-- Banana Republic: Right now, pickings are slim, but for basics and dresses, I usually luck out.
-Price is right too.
+- Banana Republic: Right now, pickings are slim, except for basics and dresses, I usually luck out.
+Price is right, too.

 - Soft Surroundings: Scoff if you will, but I find my new style here.
 Bright colors, tank tops that are not clingy, lots of tunics and pull on pants to die for.
 Your daughters won’t set foot in there, but they don’t need to.